Guidelines for Longhouse Wood-burning Fire Pits

 Cedar Room and Outdoor Fire Pits

-- Indoor fires in the wood-burning pit in the Cedar Room are reserved for ceremonial purposes only.
-Casual or daily use is not intended for the fire pit, and neither indoor nor outdoor fire place may be used for cooking.
-For access to the Cedar Room fire pit, please contact Longhouse staff: (360) 867-6413.
+- Indoor, wood-burning fires in the Cedar Room are reserved for ceremonial purposes only.
+The Cedar Room fire pit is not intended for casual or daily use, and neither (indoor nor outdoor) fire place may be used for cooking.

-- The outdoor fire pit can be reserved and used by staff, faculty, student groups and classes.
+- The outdoor fire pit (located at the rear of the Longhouse) can be reserved and used by staff, faculty, student groups and classes of The Evergreen State College.
 Please complete the Longhouse firepit reservation form (Word) to reserve the outdoor fire pit.

 - The vent must be turned on when the fire pit is in use.
 The draft inducer control switch for the Cedar Room is located on the wall near the kitchen door.

-- Seasoned wood that burns hot and produces very little smoke/sparks must be used.
-Alder and maple are recommended.
+- Seasoned wood that burns hot and produces very little smoke or sparks must be used—alder and maple are recommended.
 Wood that cannot be used includes: wood that is green, wet, processed or chemically treated.
 Do not use fir, pine or cedar.

 - No lighter fluid or chemicals may be used to start the fire.